Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop05.md

 More red
 ```

-## Add in an init and cleanup method (as shown  "[Authoring `@Configuration` classes`](http://docs.spring.io/spring-javaconfig/docs/1.0.0.M4/reference/html/ch02s02.html)").
+## Add in an init and cleanup method
+This was in the Materials for the day, "[Authoring `@Configuration` classes`](http://docs.spring.io/spring-javaconfig/docs/1.0.0.M4/reference/html/ch02s02.html)").

-To save you time, it's Foo that needs some preparatory and destructive skills ...
+To save you time, it's Foo that needs some preparatory and destructive methods; here they are ...
 ```
    public void init () {
         System.out.println("The Foo Man is awakening!");